 Place the tomatoes in boiling water for a few minutes until the skin starts to split.
 Skin, de-seed and roughly chop.

-Put the tomatoes, bread, cumin and garlic in a food processor and blitz until smooth.
+Put the tomatoes, bread, cumin, salt and garlic in a food processor and blitz until smooth.

 With the machine still running, slowly add the oil and then the vinegar.